Hudson Yards: Building New York's New District

 At the core is 30 Hudson Yards, designed by Bill Pedersen of Kohn Pedersen Fox Associates.
 Set to become the second-tallest office building in New York, the 395 metre tower will surpass the Empire State Building in providing the city’s highest outdoor observation deck (if you’re feeling brave).

 Above: 30 Hudson Yards will become New York's second tallest office building (image courtesy of Related-Oxford).
-Below: The wider development has created 23,000 construction jobs (image courtesy of Geoff Butler).

 The exclusive 35 Hudson Yards tower next door, designed by David Childs and Skidmore, Owings and Merrill will house high-end apartments, a luxury hotel,